Types of socialism: Anarchist communism

-Anarchist communists propose that a society composed of a number of self-governing communes with collective use of the means of production, with direct democracy as the political organizational form, and related to other communes through federation would be the freest form of social organisation.
+Anarchist communists propose that a society composed of a number of self-governing communes with collective use of the means of production, with direct democracy as the political organizational form, and related to other communes through federation would be the freest form of social organization.
 However, some anarchist communists oppose the majoritarian nature of direct democracy, feeling that it can impede individual liberty and favor consensus democracy.
 Joseph Déjacque was an early anarchist communist and the first person to describe himself as "libertarian".
-Other important anarchist communists include Peter Kropotkin, Emma Goldman, Alexander Berkman and Errico Malatesta.
+Other important anarchist communists include Peter Kropotkin, Emma Goldman, Alexander Berkman, and Errico Malatesta.

-In anarchist communism, individuals would not receive direct compensation for labour (through sharing of profits or payment), but would instead have free access to the resources and surplus of the commune.
+In anarchist communism, individuals would not receive direct compensation for labour, but would instead have free access to the resources and surplus of the commune.
 On the basis of his biological research and experimentation, Kropotkin believed that humans and human society are more inclined towards efforts for mutual benefit than toward competition and strife.
-Kropotkin believed that private property was one of the causes of oppression and exploitation and called for its abolition, but he only opposed ownership, not possession.
+Kropotkin believed that private property was one of the causes of oppression and exploitation and called for its abolition, but he opposed only ownership, not possession.

 Some anarcho-syndicalists saw anarchist communism as their objective.
 For example, the Spanish CNT adopted Isaac Puente's 1932 "Libertarian Communism" as its manifesto for a post-revolutionary society.

 Anarchist communism does not always have a communitarian philosophy.
-Some forms of anarchist communism are egoist and strongly influenced by radical individualism believing that anarchist communism does not require a communitarian nature at all.
-Forms of libertarian communism such as Situationism are strongly egoist in nature.
+Some forms of anarchist communism are egoist and strongly influenced by radical individualism, believing that anarchist communism does not require a communitarian nature at all.
+Forms of libertarian communism, such as Situationism, are strongly egoist in nature.
 Anarchist communist Emma Goldman was influenced by both Stirner and Kropotkin and blended their philosophies together in her own, as shown in books of hers such as Anarchism And Other Essays.